BrandlMax/is-this-touch/README.md

 ##### Matching serial communication to the Arduino Touché sensor

 I have rewritten the "SendData" code so that I can see it in the Arduino plotter and display it in my Python version.
-Everything works fine in the Arduino plotter.
-But the Python plotting delays 15+ seconds.

 ![alt text](.readme/PythonPlotterResults.png 'Results with Python Plotter')